kicker10BOG/Smart-Clock/README.md

 Support for multiple users and each user can have multiple clocks.

 Clocks have a few configuration settings so they can be customized to your liking.
+The background and font colors can also be customized and set to change at specific times.
 More will come as I continue to develop this web app.

 Clocks can also have multiple alarms set.